joelStod/FaceEmo/README.md

 We also examine the effects on weight matrix updates from extreme morphs yielding a limit of s at 1 which is based on feedback.
 Full notes on this are added in "BoundsOfS".

-Finally, Version 1.3 is refactored.
-A minor bug in assignment of angry to happy choices for some extreme values.
+Finally, Version 1.3 is refactored and has a minor bug fix in assignment of angry to happy choices for some extreme values.

 Files:
 ======